FHA Student Loan Guidelines on Student Debt

 - Typically, this comes out to be just under 0.5% of your student loan balance as a monthly payment.

-- The caveat is, you actually need to enter the payment agreement and start paying back your student loans.
+- The caveat is, that you actually need to enter the payment agreement and start paying back your student loans.

 - An underwriter must verify you have started to make payments on the new student loan plan before closing.